scottt/scottt-bin/README.md

 * fedora-source-query -- query Fedora build dependencies
 * src-install -- install the source for a file that comes with the OS

-Video Encoding / Conversion
+Audio / Video Encoding and Conversion
+===
 * ffmpeg-webm-360p -- convert video to the WebM format through ffmpeg
-* flv-to-mp3
+* flv-to-mp3 -- covnert audio tracks in FLV to an MP3
+* pulseaudio-rtp-serve -- broadcast audio from Linux through RTP in PCM or MP3 format

 Miscellaneous
 ===